HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_15/Checkpoints_Ch_15.md

 ## 15.24 ##
 A timer is setup that will launch a redraw of the ball every 50 ms. The ball is moved a small distance on each redraw.

+## 15.25 ##
+The direction of the ball is reversed by multiplying the control variables dx and dy by -1.